tamdrashtri/tampersonalblog/content/post/my-emotions-are-they-real.md

 Yet some people change over night, and they experience their true self in complete harmony.
 Like Eckhart Tolle, he was suffering and did not have any girlfriend.
 He suffered from depression too and he suddenly changed in one moment.
 It needs no time to be awaken.
 The sense of peace flowed into him for no reason.
 This was when he figured out he could not bear with his current self no longer.

 This makes me realize there is no need worry too much about the self.
 They just create stories for me to believe in and I trust them too much.
 Often they produce negative thoughts and impulses that make me feel miserable.
-I should not trust it no longer.
+I should trust it no longer.